ENJOY OUR FAVORITE ESSENTIAL OIL INFUSED POPSICLES FOR A HEALTHY SUMMER TREAT. THEY ARE SURE TO BE A HIT FOR THE WHOLE

 THE KEY TO A GOOD HOMEMADE FRUIT POPSICLE

 - MOLD- You can find so many different molds for your popsicles.
 Disturbers have gotten pretty fancy when it comes to the shape, design, color, and material of your popsicle mold.
 You can find stainless steel, silicone, or plastic molds.
-Some even got cleaver enough to add straws on the bottom to sip up the melted juice.
+Some even got clever enough to add straws on the bottom to sip up the melted juice.

 - BASE- This can vary depending on preference.
 The base is the liquid used in the popsicle.
 You can use water, juice, coconut milk, kefir, or yogurt for the base.
 The milk products make for a much creamier popsicle.
 Adding yogurt and kefir adds protein and probiotics for a healthy, gut-friendly, pop.